Moraine State Park: Staying overnight

 Guests interested in staying overnight at Moraine State Park have three options.
 A limited number of guests may use a shelter on the North Country Trail that is available on a reservation basis.
 Organized large groups, such as Boy Scouts can use one of two large group tenting area.
 Both areas lack showers, but they do have picnic tables, cooking grills and fresh water.
 There are eleven modern cabins available to rent at Moraine State Park.
 They are heated with electricity and sleep up to six people in two bedrooms.
 The cabins also have modern bathrooms, kitchens, a dining/living area and a dock on Lake Arthur.
 Renters need to bring their own bed linens, towels, cookware and tableware.

 Winter recreation

 Moraine State Park is open year-round, and it stays busy with visitors during the winter months.
 Pleasant Valley and Sunken Garden Trails are part of a larger network of trails open for cross-country skiing.
 There are approximately 20 mi of trails open to snowmobiling.
 Sledding is a very popular activity on the south shore near the Pleasant View Picnic Area.
 A section of Lake Arthur, near the Pleasant Valley Day Use Area is maintained for ice skating.

-Nearby state parks

-The following state parks neighbor or adjoin Moraine State Park: